muffinfaery/project_gpt3_web_app/README.md

 I would love to add several more things to this application before calling it "done".
 In order of importance:

 1. Auto Scripts for linting and testing to be run automatically with Husky
-2. Some simple filters/loops could be unit tested with Jest
+2. Some simple filters/loops inside the code could and should be unit tested with Jest
 3. Deploy it with Vercel automatically
-4. Add back older image formats and use the size attribute better with built in next optimizations
+4. Add back older image formats and use the size attribute better with built in next optimizations.
+(Ie is dead but safari still finds ways ...)
 5. Add Sign Up/Sign in Functionality
-6. Add an "Explore Library" feature as there is one missing link on the site and I did not know what to do with it
+6. Add an "Explore Library" feature as there is one missing link on the site and I did not know what to do with it feature wise
 7. Answer some of the sample todo's I have left around the code around some dynamic content loading

 ## Getting Started